Hyperuniformity and non-hyperuniformity of zeros of Gaussian Weyl-Heisenberg Functions: Preliminaries on Twisted Stationarity

 The \emph{Jacobian} of a function $F\colon \mathbb{C} \to \mathbb{C}$ at $z \in \mathbb{C}$ is the determinant of its differential matrix $DF$ considered as $F\colon \mathbb{R}^2 \to \mathbb{R}^2$:

 Recall that the charge of $F$ at a zero $z$ is given by \eqref{eq_charge}.
 The \emph{total charge} of $F$ on a domain $\Omega \subset \mathbb{C}$ is defined as

-We will also make extensive use of the covariant differential operators \eqref{eq_D}.
-If the operators $\mathcal{D}_j$ are applied to a function of more than one variable, we specify the relevant variable in a second subindex, e.g., $\mathcal{D}_{j,z}F(w,z)$.
+We will also make extensive use of the covariant differential operators \eqref{eq_D} and the twisted shifts $\mathcal{T}_{w}$ \eqref{eq_ts}.
+If the operators $\mathcal{D}_j$ are applied to a function of more than one variable, we specify the relevant variable in a second subscript, e.g., $\mathcal{D}_{j,z}F(w,z)$.